metagenlab/MeSS/README.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```
 #### Snakemake
-Install mamba and use it to create the snakemake environment as the conda solver is slow and [does not select the latest version](https://github.com/conda/conda/issues/9905)
+Install mamba and use it to create the snakemake environment as the conda solver is slow and [struggles to select the latest version](https://github.com/conda/conda/issues/9905)
 ```bash
 conda install -c conda-forge mamba mamba create -c conda-forge -c bioconda -n snakemake snakemake